 Cooper proved to be even more insecure when it came to the possible disappearance of one of our parents.
 I remember he would often come home from school crying from fear that they wouldn’t be there when he got back, that they might vanish without a trace.
 The genesis of this fear was probably my fault.
-I had mindlessly shared with him the plot the novel “Homecoming” by Cynthia Voigt, which I’d been assigned to read in the 5th grade, in which an enigmatic mother abandoned her three children in a parking lot somewhere in Connecticut.
-In the story the siblings, fearful of being separated in foster care, began an odyssey to find their closest living relative.
-The school office would call with my brother in tears fearful that our mother or father had vanished into thin air or abandoned him.
-I explained to him numerous times it was just a book, but he couldn’t believe me, such was his state of fear.
-It was worse whenever it rained, as if in Cooper’s head, the whole of the air was conspiring against him.
+I had mindlessly shared with him the plot the novel “Homecoming” by Cynthia Voigt, which I’d been assigned to read in the 5th grade.
+The story is that of an enigmatic mother abandoned her three children in a parking lot somewhere in Connecticut.
+The siblings, fearful of being separated in foster care, begin an odyssey to find their closest living relative.
+This work of children’s fiction seems to have gotten under the skin of my brother.
+The school office would call with Cooper in tears, fearful that our mother or father had vanished into thin air or abandoned him.
+I explained to him numerous times it was just a book, but he couldn’t believe me, such was his head space.
+It was worse whenever it rained, as if in Cooper’s brain, the whole of the air was conspiring against him.

 Those dreams of recess exist in my head like smoke and endless summer.
 But I think that dream was closed for good when I saw my brother in his hospital bed for the first time after the thirteen-hour surgery to remove his tumor.
-He was in bed on oxycodone.
-I remember there were balloons, flowers, and chocolate sent by various extended family, and that Cooper could barely recognize me or even speak because of heavy painkillers and anti-seizure medication he was on.
+He was in bed on Oxycodone.
+I remember there were balloons, flowers, and chocolate sent by various extended family, and that Cooper could barely recognize me or even speak because of heavy painkillers and anti-seizure medication.
 He just stared silently at me.
-Half his head was shaved, and I could see from beneath a white padded bandage on the right side of his head the beginnings of a cross stitched seam, which was a strange shade of pink where the skin had been pulled taught and cross itched like the pieces of a quilt.
-His back was riddled with bandages which bloomed red from the bedsores underneath.
+Half his head was shaved, and I could see from beneath a white padded bandage on the right side of his head the beginnings of a cross stitched seam which was a strange shade of pink where the skin had been pulled taught and cross itched like the pieces of a quilt.
+His back was riddled with bandages blooming red from the bedsores underneath.
 The realization came slowly to me over the course of several minutes and reached its peak while I was walking through the hospital food court with my older cousins who’d also come to visit Cooper.
 It was more than likely that my younger brother would have died.

 When I was seventeen I suffered a brain aneurysm.
 I didn’t know it right away.
 I’d never experienced a brain aneurysm, and for all the words I’d learned, I had nothing to explain the amalgamation of signals that meant something was deadly wrong.
 My head pulsed with the worst pain of my life, as if with each beating of my heart an iron rod was being pushed against the inside of my skull.
 This became more pronounced when I closed my eyes or tried to sleep.
 At the base of my skull at back of my neck there was a similar pulsing ache whose pain was so foreign to me that it made me feel sick.
 This, I later learned from a doctor, was the result of irritation caused by blood mixing with my spinal fluid.